Coronavirus Disease 2019 (COVID-19)

 As always, animal owners should continue to include pets and other animals in their emergency preparedness planning, including keeping a two-week supply of food and medications on hand.

 If you are healthy and your pet needs to see a veterinarian, please call before bringing them in to the vet.
-Veterinary clinics are taking precautions and may have a special operating procedure that you will be asked to follow.

 If you are ill with COVID-19 and your animal needs emergency care, ask a healthy family member or friend bring your animal in to be seen.

-The CDC does not have any evidence to suggest animals or animal products imported from other states or countries pose a risk for spreading COVID-19 in the U.S. As always, animals imported from outside the U.S. need to meet CDC and USDA requirements for entering the country.
+The CDC does not have any evidence to suggest animals or animal products imported from other states or countries pose a risk for spreading COVID-19 to people in the U.S. As always, animals imported from outside the U.S. need to meet CDC and USDA requirements for entering the country.
 As with any animal introduced to a new environment, animals recently imported should be observed daily for signs of illness.
 If an animal becomes ill, the animal should be examined by a veterinarian.
 Call your local veterinary clinic before bringing the animal into the clinic and let them know that the animal was recently in a region with known COVID-19 infections.

 The CDC, USDA and U.S. Customs and Border Protection (CBP) cooperate to regulate animals and animal products imported into the U.S. The CDC regulates animals and animal products that pose a threat to human health, USDA regulates animals and animal products that pose a threat to agriculture, and CBP patrols and inspects entry points for animals and animal products.